 Please continue to support your child with their reading book at home.
-You can also help them by reading to them a range of fiction and non-fiction books.
+You can also help them by asking them to retell the story that they have just read.
 Don’t forget to use Bug Club at home, too.
 The books and games really reinforce the work we are doing in class.

 We will be writing sentences and then sequences of sentences to form short stories.
 We will use ‘and’ to join words and clauses in our sentences.
 We will retell stories verbally and then in writing.

 When reading at home encourage your child to retell the story out loud that you or they have just read.
 If they find this hard then give them clues, or you can retell parts of it yourself.

 This term we will also be writing explanation texts ‘How a Sunflower Grows’.

 When writing we always say what we are going to write first, as this helps us to check that it makes sense and helps us to hear the sounds in the words.

 finding one half and one quarter of shapes and small numbers.
 We will practise and describe whole, half and quarter turns.

 We will order, compare and partition numbers within 50 and also use coins to find small totals.